Harry-Chen/thu-learn-lib/README.md

 ### Bundled version (for browsers or Node)

-`npm i && npm run build-dist`
+`yarn && yarn run build-dist`

 You can find the bundled version in `dist/`.
 You can install it as an unpacked extension in Chrome and click the `t` icon in extension bar, then execute anything you want in the Console of Chrome Developer Tool.
 The helper class is attached as `window.Learn2018Helper` in this mode.
 Or you can just import `index.js` with NodeJS.

-Use `npm run watch-dist` for watching file changes.
+Use `yarn run watch-dist` for watching file changes.

 ## Usage